squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 [`archive_date_format`](#+blog.archive_date_format){ #+blog.archive_date_format }

-:   :octicons-milestone-24: Default: `YYYY` – This option specifies the date
+:   :octicons-milestone-24: Default: `yyyy` – This option specifies the date
     format that is used when archive indexes are rendered.
 The format string must adhere to [Babel]'s [pattern syntax].
 Popular settings are: